UK govt considers action against BBC after Diana cover-up

 LONDON: The British government on Friday warned of potential action against the BBC, after unprecedented criticism from the royal family about its use of deception to secure a 1995 interview with princess Diana, piling pressure on the corporation as it fights attacks on several fronts.

-Diana and Charles´ eldest son and second-in-line to the throne, Prince William, was scathing in his criticism on Thursday, accusing the BBC of failing his mother and the public -- and worsening his parents’ relationship.
+Diana and Charles´ eldest son and second-in-line to the throne, Prince William, was scathing in his criticism on Thursday, accusing the BBC of failing his mother and the public — and worsening his parents´ relationship.
+William´s younger brother Harry also waded in, adding: “The ripple effect of a culture of exploitation and unethical practices ultimately took her life.”

+Prime Minister Boris Johnson, a former journalist who was once sacked from The Times for making up a quote, said: “I hope very much the BBC will be taking every possible step to make sure that nothing like this ever happens again.”